Alice Mahon: Fallujah

-In November 2005, a film documentary by Sigfrido Ranucci of Italy's Rai News 24, The Hidden Massacre, asserted that the US military had used White Phosphorus (WP) as an incendiary weapon, including against civilians in Fallujah during operation Phantom Fury.
+In November 2005, a film documentary by Sigfrido Ranucci of Italy's Rai News 24, The Hidden Massacre, asserted that the US military had used white phosphorus (WP) as an incendiary weapon, including against civilians in the Second Battle of Fallujah.
 The RAI documentary also quoted a 13 June 2005 UK MOD letter to Mahon, stating that:

 The US destroyed its remaining stock of Vietnam era napalm in 2001 but, according to the reports for 1 Marine Expeditionary Force (1 MEF) serving in Iraq in 2003, they used a total of 30 MK 77 weapons in Iraq between 31 March and 2 April 2003, against military targets away from civilian areas.
 The MK 77 firebomb does not have the same composition as napalm, although it has similar destructive characteristics.
 The Pentagon has also told us that owing to the limited accuracy of the MK 77, it is not generally used in urban terrain or in areas where civilians are congregated.

 Slobodan Milošević

 Mahon was a defence witness in the trial of Slobodan Milošević in 2006.
-Following the testimony of Slobodan Jarčević, who was foreign minister of the self-declared Republic of Serbian Krajina (RSK) in modern-day Croatia, from October 1992 until becoming foreign policy advisor to the RSK president Milan Martić in April 1994, Milošević called Mahon, who was a member of the British parliament throughout the 1990s and also sat on the NATO parliamentary committee from 1992 onwards.
+Following the testimony of Slobodan Jarčević, foreign minister of the self-declared Republic of Serbian Krajina (RSK) in modern-day Croatia, from October 1992 until becoming foreign policy advisor to the RSK president Milan Martić in April 1994, Milošević called Mahon, who was an MP throughout the 1990s and sat on the NATO parliamentary committee from 1992.